skagalwala/hifzcompanion-privacy/TERMS_OF_SERVICE.md

 **Effective Date:** May 16, 2026
 **Last Updated:** May 16, 2026

----

-> **Draft notice:** This document is a working draft prepared for review by qualified legal counsel before publication.
-The disclaimer, limitation of liability, indemnification, and dispute resolution sections in particular should be reviewed by a lawyer to confirm they are enforceable in your jurisdiction and adequate for your risk profile.

----

 ## 1. Acceptance of Terms

 By downloading, installing, or using the iOS application Hifz Musaa'id ("the App"), you agree to be bound by these Terms of Service ("Terms") and by the **Apple Licensed Application End User License Agreement** ("Apple EULA"), available at https://www.apple.com/legal/internet-services/itunes/dev/stdeula/, which is incorporated into these Terms by reference.